 Understanding and Policing Gangs was launched with a panel discussion at New Scotland Yard, on Tuesday 28 January 2020, with guest panelists Dr Simon Harding (University of West London), Chief Constable Olivia Pinkney QPM (Hampshire Constabulary), and Noël Williams (Peer Power).

-It is written by Dr Robert McLean (University of the West of Scotland), an early-career researcher who specialises in gang crime, who we commissioned support this 12-month project as a freelance Research Associate.
+Dr Robert McLean (University of the West of Scotland) is the author of the report.
+He is an early-career researcher who specialises in gang crime, who we commissioned support this 12-month project as a freelance Research Associate.

 The report’s recommendations, which are expanded on in full in the report, are: